ixjb94/indicators/readme.md

 Browser, ES6, CommonJS

 ### About
-Fastest Technical Indicators written in typescript
+Fastest Technical Indicators written in TypeScript

+- Zero Dependencies: @ixjb94/Indicators is built from the ground up to be self-contained, with no external dependencies.
+- No Internal Function Calls: Each Method in the library operates independently.

 ### Tests (Jest)
 All of the indicators data have been tested with TradingView data and other Libraries.